Skip to main content

 The M touch control system, available in their dual fuel range, is the most advanced on this list.

-Like Wolf, the system calculates time and temperature based on the food type and cooking preference, making meal prep a breeze.
+Like Wolf, the system calculates time and temperature based on the food type and cooking preference.
+This makes meal prepping much easier.

 Steam Assist